Latest Fluent (BLEND) News Update

 1. Testnet Closure (Imminent)

-What this means: This is neutral for BLEND as it represents a planned transition.
-It could temporarily reduce speculative testnet activity but confirms project progression.
-The main risk is if the closure disrupts user onboarding before dApps migrate fully.
+What this means: This is neutral for BLEND as it represents a planned transition phase.
+It could temporarily increase speculative interest if users anticipate rewards, but the key impact depends on a smooth shift to mainnet.

 Conclusion